hphelion/documentation/cloudos/install.customize-network-settings.md

 [Before You Install](/cloudos/before-you-install), you must customize the network settings.
 Here are some of the criteria to be considered while making changes to the default settings:

-* The default settings assume you have a single physical network across the Admin Node and all the managed nodes, and other networks such as public and os_sdn are configured as VLAN on the same physical network.
-To set up in this mode, it is recommended that you configure the switch to allow tagged VLAN traffic.
+* The default settings, "Dual", assume you have a separate physical network for each interface.
+That is, admin, os_sdn, and public network across the Admin Node and all the managed nodes.

-* For a production type of deployment and to reduce the complexities of configuring the switches (as suggested above), it is strongly recommended that you provide separate wired networks for public, os_sdn and admin.
+* For a production type of deployment and to reduce the complexities of configuring the switches (as suggested above), it is strongly recommended that you provide separate wired networks for public, os_sdn, and admin.
 This requires you to specify your own range of IP addresses and other settings.

 * Some networks and address ranges for those networks are provided by default.
 You can modify